tasmota/docs/docs/HASPmota.md

 tasmota.add_cron('*/2 * * * * *', def () tasmota.publish_rule(tasmota.read_sensors()) end, 'oh_every_5_s')
 ```

-## OpenHASP reference
+## HASPmota reference

 ### Integration to Berry

 #### objects as `p<x>b<y>`

-Each OpenHASP widget is mapped to a global variable of name `p<x>b<y>`.
+Each HASPmota widget is mapped to a global variable of name `p<x>b<y>`.
 Example:  `p1b10`.
 Such objects can be directly used via their attributes.

 Example: